Girl looks at temple in Angkor Wat complex, Siem Reap

 Get an International Drivers Permit

 If you’re planning on renting or driving a motorbike in Southeast Asia, you need to get your International Driving Permit.
 Not every country will recognize your home country’s drivers license as valid.
-While most rentals will not ask for an international permit, the police check for it frequently in many countries and a foreigner on a scooters is often low-hanging fruit.
-If you’re thinking about renting a scooter or motorbike at anytime get your International Drivers Permit before your trip, just in case.
+If you’re thinking about renting a scooter or motorbike get your International Drivers Permit before your trip, just in case.

 Use a VPN to stay safe online